ssire/case-tracker-manual/doc/tour.md

 All the case and activity data is available to generate statistics.
 A builtin statistics module allows to configure different kind of graphs and export tables as in the image below.

 ![Statistics](../images/tour/statistics.png "Statistics")

+Statistics are specified with a declarative [Statistics specification language](./statistics.md).

 ### Users management